 The Mariana Islands are home to several types of coral reefs, both close to the islands and farther offshore.
 Coral reefs are considered among the world's most diverse and complex ecosystems.
-Many of the coral reefs in the Mariana Islands are well developed, support a wide range of recreation and commercial activities, and provide natural shoreline protection.
+Many of the coral reefs in the Mariana Islands are well developed and support a wide range of recreational and commercial activities.
+They also provide natural shoreline protection.